 Seattle Housing Authority annually assesses potential investments to determine which investment policies are most beneficial.
-MTW alternate investment polices were not needed in 2014 and the agency does not anticipate using alternate investment policies in 2015.
+MTW alternate investment polices were not needed in 2015.
 However, Seattle Housing Authority will continue to revisit its investment strategies annually in consideration of both the agency's financial plans and available investment opportunities.